LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Concurrent Programming/2-threads.md

 ### Exceptions in Java Threads

-If an exception is thrown in a thread and never caught the thread terminates.
+If an exception is thrown in a thread it can be caught and handled inside the thread.
+However, if the exception is never caught the thread will just terminate.
 This is why `join()` returns and the main thread can carry on with its work, the exception itself is lost.

 ```java
 public static void main(String[] args) throws Exception {